Sustainability Policies -Contribution to a sustainable environment-

 Remote surveillance of road heating

-We have installed remote surveillance systems for snow melting equipment at three properties in Sapporo.
+We have installed remote surveillance systems for snow melting equipment at four residential properties in Sapporo.
 Remote surveillance has significantly reduced the cost of fuel for keeping outdoor areas free of snow.

 Secure lockers for parcels eliminate the need for delivery companies to return to a property when a resident is not home the first time.
 This reduces transportation GHG emissions and wasted working time for drivers.